Nourishing Hot Chocolate Recipes for Cancer Support

 The Comfort of Hot Chocolate

 As the weather turns chilly, there's nothing quite like wrapping your hands around a warm mug of hot cocoa.
-During cancer treatment and recovery, these small pleasures can bring much needed comfort, joy, and a sense of normality to our lives.
+During cancer treatment and recovery, simple pleasures like this can bring real comfort and enjoyment.

 Nourishing Hot Chocolate Recipes